 Members are currently experienced NSW BOS accredited assessors or someone who brings specific useful knowledge to the group.
 It is expected that the membership base will expand over time to other jurisdictions and the group will collaborate with other parts of the EIANZ where appropriate (in particular the Ecology SIS).

-If you are interested in being a part of this community of practice or would like to learn more, please contact Dr Steven Ward or Guy Williams (Ecology SIS Chair).
+If you are interested in being a part of this community of practice or would like to learn more, please contact Dr Steven Ward or Kelly Matthews (Ecology SIS Chair).